lebedevdsl/cv/cv.md

 #### Lead Devops Engineer @ [Rocketbank](rocketbank.ru)
 from Jan 2019 till now

 DevOps: Responsible mainly for ci/cd pipeline construction and release engineering.
-Deepdived into rails once again.
+Gitlab and Jira admin Deepdived into rails once again.

 Infra/Platform: Moved zabbix-based monitoring to graphite metricsstore with clickhouse as a backend.
 Terraformed and kubesprayed some k8s clusters on my own.